Devel08/8048-sim/README.md

 # 8048-sim
-Minimal Rust prototype simulator for the 8048 instruction set.
+Minimal Rust prototype simulator for the 8048 instruction set.<br>
+That is an educational project not meant for actual use.

 **Status**